jtigger/three-body-problem--zk/pages/Plot.md

 						- Said she could hear in the music an enormous building built by a giant.
 					- "A woman should be like water: about to flow over and around anything." - [[Ye Wenjie (叶文洁)]]
 			- [[Wang Miao (汪淼)]] asks if [[Ye Wenjie (叶文洁)]] can help him observe cosmic microwave background
-				- She said she knows a former student working at the [[Xinjiang Astronomical Observatory]] -
+				- She made a phone call to  a former student working at the [[Xinjiang Astronomical Observatory]] -
 						-
 		- ### 9.
 The Universe Flickers